Mining & Metals

 The dragline, the size of a ship on dry land, is designed to ‘walk’ by using shoes that lift and advance the machine, at a speed of one-tenth of a mile per hour.
 However, using this method would have required generators, and road and power line construction support 24 hours a day for at least a month.
-Mammoet reduced that travel time by two thirds, even despite factors like steep inclines, exceptional rainfall and width restrictions due to an archaelogical site on the way.
+Mammoet reduced that travel time by two-thirds, even despite factors like steep inclines, exceptional rainfall, and width restrictions due to an archaeological site on the way.

 A total of 150 axle lines of Self-Propelled Modular Transporters (SPMT), five trains wide by thirty long, were used to move the dragline to its destination.
 “Transporting a machine of this size required precision and planning”, said Brad Brown, Peabody Energy Senior Vice President of Southwest operations.